Phitsanulok Phitsanulok Province, Thailand Travel Guide

 A simple "hello" with the correct ending shows respect.

-A fundamental phrase for daily interactions.
+A fundamental phrase for day-to-day communication.

 Express appreciation for local cuisine.

-Useful for markets and small shops.
+Useful for markets plus boutiques.

 For seeking directions to specific places.